 - If two branches are growing in opposite directions, keep the branch that is best placed.

 - If two branches cross or rub against one another, remove the weaker of the two.

 - If two branches are growing parallel to each other, one over the other, keep the one that is best placed and remove the other.

 - Cut back substantial whip growth by about two-thirds their length.

-These cuts will help to thin out whip-like tall shoots which are almost ever present near the center of a pear tree.
+These cuts will help to thin out whip-like tall shoots that are almost ever-present near the center of a pear tree.
 Strive to keep the tree’s limbs and framework evenly spaced.
-It is essential that sunlight and air flow easily to the center of the tree for it to be healthy and most productive.
+It is essential that sunlight and airflow easily to the center of the tree for it to be healthy and most productive.